RACL Support¶

 Access Control Logic

-When a user submits a query to the application, results are displayed only if the user’s identity is listed in the sys_racl field of the content from which the results are derived.
+When a user submits a query to the app, results are displayed only if the user’s identity is listed in the sys_racl field of the content from which the results are derived.

-Example: Consider a Google Drive file owned by John and shared with Smitha and Abby.
+For example: Consider a Google Drive file owned by John and shared with Smitha and Abby.
 In this case, the sys_racl field will contain the identities of all three users.
-As a result, any answers generated from this file will be accessible only to John, Smitha, and Abby.
+As a result, any answers generated from this file is accessible only to John, Smitha, and Abby.

 Due to variations in the nature of permissions and scopes across different connectors, distinct sets of permissions are used to fetch this information from the content.
 When a specific content contains information about a group of users, a Permission Entity is created corresponding to it and populated in the sys_racl field for the content.
 For more specific details on how the sys_racl field is populated for a connector, refer to the documentation of the respective connector.

-When RACL is enabled, the connector fetches document permissions along with its content from the source using the APIs provided by the source or the third-party application (e.g., Google Drive).
-The type of permissions depends on the supported mechanism in the backend application.
+When RACL is enabled, the connector fetches document permissions along with its content from the source using the APIs provided by the source or the third-party app (for example: Google Drive).
+The type of permissions depends on the supported mechanism in the third-party application.
 For specific details, refer to the documentation of the respective connector.

-The permissions retrieved from the document are stored in the sys_racl field in the Answer Index.
+The permissions retrieved from the document are stored in the sys_racl field in the ingested content.

 The permissions for an item can be broadly categorized into the following types:

-Note * The content and format of the permission entity can vary between connectors. * For some connectors, Search AI also fetches the individual users belonging to the group or user criteria and automatically associates them with the corresponding permission entity.
-Refer to specific connector information for more details.
+For some connectors, Search AI also retrieves individual users associated with a group or user criterion and automatically links them to the corresponding permission entity.
+Refer to connector-specific documentation for details.

-To view and verify the user permissions in the Answer Index, go to the Browse page, open the JSON view of a chunk corresponding to the file, and verify the contents of the sys_racl field.
+To view and verify the user permissions in the ingested content, go to the Content page and open the JSON view corresponding to the file, and verify the contents of the sys_racl field.
+The same information is also available in individual chunks created from the ingested content and can be verified in the Chunk Viewer.

 When a user sends a query, SearchAI uses the user identity information and finds answers from the accessible content only.